-As the lead partner of the SEMPRE project I am honoured and privileged to invite you to explore all the project outcomes - the Empowerment Handbook, the Organisational Roadmap, the brochure presenting our micro projects and the policy recommendations.
+As the lead partner of SEMPRE and SEMPRE Accelerators, I am honoured and privileged to invite you to explore all the project outcomes - the Empowerment Handbook, the Organisational Roadmap, the brochure presenting our micro projects and the policy recommendations.
 These publications highlight the complexity and challenges we face when we work with empowerment but, more importantly, they illustrate the high level of commitment, creativity and inspiration that becomes available when we are open to empowerment as a working principle.

-I hope that by working with this Guidebook and exploring SEMPRE's products you will be invigorated and motivated in your work in the same way that our own work has been invigorated and motivated by engaging with empowerment.
+I hope that by working with this Guidebook you will be invigorated and motivated in your work in the same way that our own work has been invigorated and motivated by engaging with empowerment.